ADAM "PHANTOM FLEX" (DJ/Producer)

-Music also brings people together in a place of no judgement.
-I like being the maestro and soundtrack to people's lives, making a difference for them even if they do not realize it.
+Music also brings people together in a place of no judgment.
+I like being the maestro and soundtrack of people's lives, making a difference for them even if they do not realize it.

 4.)
 What advice would you give to the new up and coming artist?